Funnysuslik/aidigital_test/README.md

   * Add `docker-compose` with at least:

     * PostgreSQL
-    * Plotly (for visualization, in advance)
+    * Dash (for visualization, in advance)
-* Decide whether to include Alembic for migrations.
+* Decide whether to include Alembic for migrations to keep tables versions control for DB.

 ---

-### 3. Plotly Visualization
+### 3. Dash Visualization

-* Build a simple Plotly app:
+* Build a simple Dash app:

   * Display a table with the saved country data.
   * Add a flag block showing the currently selected country.